 - free, additional workshops on special interest topics

-Please note: An assessment fee of $15 will be applied to your class tuition upon registration.
-Textbooks are required for most classes and must be purchased separately at the university bookstore.
-The Language Centre reserves the right to cancel classes when there is insufficient enrolment; in that case, students can register for another class or receive a full refund.
+The Language Centre reserves the right to cancel classes when there is insufficient enrolment; in that case, students may register for another class or receive a full refund.
 No refunds are issued after the first class.

 *University of Saskatchewan international graduate students can apply for funding for evening ESL classes through the College of Graduate and Postdoctoral Studies.

 Canadian Test of English for Scholars and TraineesAre you planning to apply to University or another post-secondary institution?

 - CanTEST provides proof of your English proficiency for admission to the University of Saskatchewan.

 - It evaluates your Listening, Reading and Writing skills.

 Please note that, until further notice, all CanTEST testing sessions have been CANCELLED due to COVID-19 restrictions.
 Registration and material requests will not be processed.

 - Listening: 40 to 45 multiple choice or short answer questions approximately one hour

 - Skimming and Scanning: 15 items, 10 minutes